traderjoe-xyz/joe-docs/docs/guides/byte-32-decoding.md

 ---
-sidebar_position: 2
+sidebar_position: 7
-sidebar_label: Decode Examples
+sidebar_label: Byte32 Decoding
 ---

-# How To Decode Bytes Parameters
+# Byte32 Decoding

-Some of the new function and event variables are packed and encoded in `bytes32`.
-To read them, they will need to be decoded.
-Below we explain how.
+In v2.1 we introduced `byte32` encoding for function and event variables (to save storage and gas costs).
+We provide examples to decode them.

-## Decode `amountsIn` or `amountsOut` from the `Swap` event
+### Decode `amountsIn` or `amountsOut` from the `Swap` event

 The parameter `amountsIn` is packed with the amounts in for both tokens X and Y and encoded into `bytes32`.
 Below is an example of how to decode them.
 The same is true for `amountsOut`.